-- Net income from the income statement is the starting point for the cash flow statement as it forms part of the cash flows from operating activities.
+- Net income from the income statement is the starting point for the cash flow statement.
+It forms part of the cash flows from operating activities.

 - As the financial projections are prepared on the accruals basis, net income itself is not the same as cash and needs to be adjusted for changes in inventory, accounts receivable, and accounts payable.
 In addition, certain items included in net income, such as depreciation, have no cash effect and need to be adjusted for.
 You can see these adjustments taking place in the top part of the cash flow statement in our financial projections template.

-- While cash flow from operating activities is internally generated by the business from its trade, the cash flow statement also includes externally generated cash flow under the heading cash flow from financing activities, which shows cash flow from outside sources such as loans from banks, and capital injected by the owners.
+- While cash flow from operating activities is internally generated by the business from its trade, the cash flow statement also includes externally generated cash flows.
+These are shown under the heading cash flow from financing activities.
+This line shows cash flow from outside sources such as loans from banks, and capital injected by the owners.

-- Cash is also spent on the purchase of long term assets such as equipment and machinery, which is included under the heading of cash flows from investing activities.
+- Cash is also spent on the purchase of long term assets such as equipment and machinery.
+This cash flow is included under the heading of cash flows from investing activities.

 - The cash flow statement explains the movement in the cash balances between the opening and closing balance sheets.